wes06/Drift-A-Part/readme.md

 Validation:
-Can **log-log graphs**, make the interesting shapes in different scales all visible at the same time in 3D space?
+Can **log-log graphs** make the interesting shapes in different scales all visible at the same time in 3D space?

 	 - Implementation of log() conversion in Cartesian (XYZ) space.
 	 	(log operation is done on each axis individually,